-It starts with your vocabulary.
+Breaking down that barrier starts with your vocabulary.

 How do we change our vocabulary when it comes to digital influence in retail?

-The very word “eCommerce” often creates an adversarial relationship with brick & mortar teams who view it as a competing channel, rather than an enabler of the entire shopping path to purchase.
+The very word “eCommerce” often creates an adversarial relationship with brick & mortar teams who view it as a competing channel, rather than an enabler of the entire shopping path leading to a purchase.
 And pointing to “eCommerce sales” and “eCommerce penetration” as success metrics only fuels the problem by leaving the brick & mortar teams out of the picture.

-We are in an era where teams are saying, “but eCommerce is only X percent of our business and it’s cannibalizing my brick & mortar sales,” and questioning more digital investment.
+We are still in an era where teams are saying, “but eCommerce is only X percent of our business and it’s cannibalizing my brick & mortar sales,” and questioning more digital investment.
 This is one of the biggest myths being busted.

-What does 'digital' mean in retail?
+What does 'digital influence' mean in retail?

 The term "digitally influenced sales” considers all transactions where a consumer has had a digital touchpoint along their path to purchase, regardless of where the sale ultimately happens.
 It gives brands credit where credit is due for all the digital shopper marketing that engages consumers during their shopping journey.